 Vehicle above gross laden weight

 If a vehicle above the gross laden weight is provided to an employee for private use this may need to be treated as an unclassified benefit.
-You should regularly check logbooks, petrol receipts etc to make sure employees are using the vehicle appropriately.
+You should regularly check logbooks, petrol receipts etc to make sure employees use the vehicle appropriately.

 Emergency call exemption